oktadev/okta-blog/_source/_posts/2020-03-07-spring-cloud-stream.md

 2020-03-04 13:59:29.842  INFO 1664 --- [           main] o.s.b.web.embedded.netty.NettyWebServer  : Netty started on port(s): 8080
 2020-03-04 13:59:29.845  INFO 1664 --- [           main] o.s.demo.DemoApplication                 : Started DemoApplication in 2.074 seconds (JVM running for 2.236)
 ```
 Notice that the output says `Netty started on port(s): 8080`.
 [Netty](https://netty.io/) is the default web server for Spring WebFlux applications (not Jetty or Tomcat which are typical for SpringMVC).
 Since WebFlux is designed to be asynchronous and event driven, Netty is the obvious choice because it's built for the exact same model.

-If you make a request on the running server, you'll get a 404 - Not Authorized.
+If you make a request on the running server, you'll get a `404 - Not Authorized`.

 Use HTTPie to give it a try.
 Open an new shell and run:
 ```bash